ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Notification: New transport plugin

+To keep persistent configuration settings in sync with the view of applications, notifications are needed.
+For notifications it is important that they do not block other parts.
+In Elektra we achieve this using transport plugins.

 Elektra's notification feature has received its first transport plugin pair:
 D-Bus.
 Transport plugins provide a link between applications using Elektra.